Join a Team at the Crossroads of Higher Education and Democracy!

 - Covering Vote Everywhere events at local school partners in New Jersey

-- Assisting with drafting press releases and pitch notes
+- Assisting with drafting press releases, pitch notes, stories, and blog posts

 - Maintaining the integrity of AGF’s donor database